 - Allow to cool and then cut into slices.

 - Use coconut oil that is suitable for cooking, it’s often called culinary coconut oil, as it has a higher smoke point.

 - You can replace the coconut oil with any other oil, but the taste and smell of coconut oil works well and is suitable for baking.

-- If you want it oil free or lower in calories just leave out the oil.
+- If you want oil free chickpea blondies or lower in calories just leave out the oil.

-- To make gluten free use gluten free oats.
-Oats are naturally gluten free but are often contimated during growing or processing.
+- To make gluten free chickpea blondies use gluten free oats.
+Oats are naturally gluten free but are often contaminated during growing or processing.

 - You can use instant oats rather than grinding normal oats.

-- Will last a couple of days in an airtight container.
+- These healthy vegan blondies will last a couple of days in an airtight container.